Microsoft/azure-docs.pt-pt/articles/virtual-machines/windows/policy.md

 ## <a name="azure-hybrid-use-benefit"></a>Benefício Híbrido do Azure

 Quando tiver uma licença no local, pode poupar a taxa de licença nas suas máquinas virtuais.
 Quando não tem a licença, deve proibir a opção.
-A seguinte política proíbe a utilização de Benefício sinuoso de Utilização Azure (AHUB):
+A seguinte política proíbe a utilização do Benefício de Utilização Híbrida Azure (AHUB):

 ```json
 {